 Troy is also the second most diverse city in Michigan, and it has almost 70 houses of worship.
 The Troy Area Interfaith Group, in which we participate, includes most Christian denominations as well as Muslim, Hindu, Jewish, Sikh, Buddhist and other faith traditions.
 The group meets regularly to learn about and build on our many areas of common beliefs and interests.

-During the last couple of years, we began to consider ways to reach out more to our surrounding community.
-At the same time, we were experiencing conflict between some leaders and members and our Rector (who had been called in September 2012) around concerns about personal style and sermons some felt were overly political.
-We asked a diocesan consultant to help us with reconciliation and healing of conflicts, and she facilitated three training and reconciliation sessions.
-Instead of continuing the reconciliation process, the Vestry voted in March to ask the bishop to dissolve the pastoral relationship, and in June the Rector instead resigned with a severance letter.
+Our decline was hastened by conflict between some leaders and members and our previous Rector (who had been called in September 2012) around concerns about personal style and sermons some felt were overly political.
+Instead of continuing a reconciliation process with a diocesan consultant, our Vestry voted in March 2018 to ask the bishop to dissolve the pastoral relationship, and in June 2018 the Rector instead resigned with a severance agreement.

-Although our revenues have been declining, we have been able to manage our expenses so as to cover them, and we have some restricted reserve funds for areas such as youth programs and capital building and grounds needs.
+Although our revenues had declined, we have been able to manage our expenses so as to cover them, and we have some restricted reserve funds for areas such as youth programs and capital building and grounds needs.
 We also have an endowment fund from which grants can be made for special opportunities or needs.
 So we continue to have resources to grow.

 We are seeking a priest who is warm, loving, open and visionary who hears the call from God to passionately partner with us to help rekindle the flames that have kept us moving forward and someone who easily connects with and inspires people, especially young adults and kids.